NabilRaiyan/Stroke-Prediction/README.md

 - The primary goal of this project is to build a predictive model that can assess the likelihood of a stroke based on the given attributes.
 Machine learning algorithms will be employed to analyze the dataset and make predictions, contributing to early detection and prevention efforts.

+## Tools Used
+- This project is implemented using R language and R-Studio.

 ## Getting Started
 - To get started with this project, follow these steps:
 1. Clone the repository: